MFT Degrees, Schools, and Careers in Georgia

 Career Opportunities for MFTs in Georgia

-There are currently 180 MFTs employed in Georgia, which is a low number given the population of the state!
-The mean salary among these MFTs is around $47,790, which is lower than the national average for the profession.
+There are currently 780 MFTs employed in Georgia, which is a low number given the population of the state!
+The mean salary among these MFTs is around $46,210, which is lower than the national average for the profession.
 MFTs practicing within urban areas within the state, such as Atlanta, may expect to make slightly more than the state average salary.
-Despite these less-than-exciting statistics, it is estimated by the Bureau of Labor Statistics that there will be around a 20 percent increase in job opportunities for MFTs over the next decade, which means that people entering the job market will have more opportunities than ever before.
+Despite these less-than-exciting statistics, it is estimated by the Bureau of Labor Statistics that there will be around a 14% increase in job opportunities for MFTs from 2021 to 2031, which means that people entering the job market will have more opportunities than ever before.

 Marriage and Family Therapists Salary in Georgia